 - Degenerative disc disease is a gradual collapse of the intervertebral discs, causing the bones of the spine . . . also called the vertebrae . . . to slide closer together and misalign.
 This misalignment causes compression of the nerve root producing localized pain, as well as radiating pain from the neck.

 - Degenerative joint disease starts when the facet joints of your spinal column become misaligned stressed or damaged.
 This misalignment and damage causes the joint capsule that surrounds the facet joint to lose fluid which allows the cartilage of the facet joint to rub painfully together.
 Over time the friction creates small bone spurs in and around the facet joint.
 Pain from degenerative joint disease can vary depending on how much damage has been done to the joint.
 Persistent stiffness, achiness and headaches are common.
 In advanced cases referral pain may occur in the upper back and shoulders.

 - Subluxation is the chiropractic term that describes a condition when the flow of information through the nerves is interrupted or blocked due to a misalignment of the spinal column within the spinal canal.
 When this occurs, many functions of the body can become compromised and painful, often leading to even more significant conditions.

-Treatment: Treatment options can include chiropractic care, acupuncture, physical therapy, and massage therapy.
-Your chiropractor will help determine which treatments are appropriate for your specific condition.
+Treatment options can include chiropractic care, acupuncture, physical therapy, and massage therapy.
+Your chiropractor in Loveland will help determine which treatments are appropriate for your specific condition.
 The doctor might also order special testing such as an x-ray or MRI.